Art, Poetry & Music inspired, created or connected to The Time-Bridge Journals

-The premier "Extra" connected to Cymbric's debut novels is displayed above.
-It is the "Janus Cypher" - as portrayed on the front cover of Book One in The Time-Bridge Journals.
+The premier "Extra" connected to the debut novels of The TimeBridge Journals is displayed above.
+It is the "cypher" - as portrayed on the front cover of Book One in The TimeBridge Journals.
 The cypher's design incorporates symbols and elements that have a direct connection to the characters and interwoven plots and timelines of the first two novels.

-It is my hope that the most intriguing element of all is an interactive one directly related to the cypher image itself.
+It is the author's hope that the most intriguing element of all is an interactive one directly related to the cypher image itself.
 You are invited to study it, even print it out, to help you solve what the cypher is intended to lead you to create.

 Hint: Similar to the connect-the-dots puzzles many of us played with as children, connecting the various image-elements of the cypher in the right order and pattern will help you discover an ancient metaphor for the journey of Life.

 ~ For the wondrous folk who've recently signed up and are following my "TimeBridge Journals" Facebook page, you have truly inspired me, so I wanted to share with you something no one else has read.
 Here's a little extra vignette written for Book Two, "The Janus Cypher" but (so far) held out.

 The setting is Hrogn's encampment where Aelfwyn is explaining how it is that gruff old Captain Drengr came to bestow upon her his special endearment...

 Softly nestled within the strange luxurious warmth of a bed she had no memory of lying down in, Ælfwyn stretched and drew a long, deep breath.
 At last, she opened her eyes, though briefly at first, uncertain of where she could be, or even who she could be at that moment.

 A few moments more and she felt Svana’s tiny hand stroke her forehead as the child whispered, “Are you well my Lady Ælfwyn?
 You slept for a long time.”